Where we're from...

 Email:

-I am an incoming (Jan 2023) Ph.D. student in the Hom Lab.
-I’m interested in understanding microbial interactions in microbial communities and will work in part in continuing the work on fermented foods in the lab.
-After training in my Ph.D., I wish to lead product-oriented research and relate it to health benefits.
+I am a Ph.D. student in the Hom Lab interested in understanding microbial interactions in the evolution of microbial communities and am working on understanding the evolution of Dr. Hom's model yeast-Chlamy mutualistic system, and other natural communities of reduced complexity.
+After training in my Ph.D., I wish to lead product-oriented research.
 Outside of the lab, I love playing ping-pong and basketball!
 Also, I'm a good listener :) because I enjoy hearing about other people's life experiences.

-Keywords: fermentation, product-oriented research, bacteria, fungi, metagenomics, bioinformatics, table tennis, basketball, listening
+Keywords: co-evolution, algae, fungi, metagenomics, bioinformatics, product-oriented research, table tennis, basketball, listening

 Email: